reidphilpot/data-driven-grid/README.md

 ## Formulas

 Provide any mathematical expression.
-The grid will parse and evaluate valid data fields. e.g:
+The grid will parse and evaluate valid data fields, e.g:

 ``` curve / yourCurve * 100 ```